ipa320/accompany/UvA/NomadLocalisation/README.txt

   rosrun rviz rviz -d ./rviz.vcg

-Drive the robot around in the environment using the joystick so that all walls are seen by the laser.
+Drive the robot around in the environment using the joystick so that all walls are detected by the laser.

 Save the resulting map: